 2.0 RTF Organization, Roles and Terms

 The operations and procedures outlined in this guide affect the RTF staff, voting and non-voting members of the RTF, the RTF Policy Advisory Committee (PAC), and RTF subcommittee participants.
 The RTF operates using a combination of in-house contract staff, volunteer subcommittee participation, and in-kind contributions from the Council.
 Multiple parties make-up the structure of the RTF and assist with the overall function and guidance of the group.

 As an advisory body the RTF procedurally reports to the Council.
-The in-house RTF staff, manager, Chair and Vice Chair all
+The in-house RTF staff, manager, Chair and Vice Chair all assist and guide the RTF Voting Body with preparing technical analysis, explaining research, and helping draft recommendations to the Council.
+Additionally, the RTF manager, Chair and Vice-Chair prepare and bring forward policy related issues to the RTF PAC and assist with preparing recommendations to the Council regarding policy and governance issues of the RTF.

 2.1 RTF Charter, Bylaws and Guidelines